 It is the policy of the Board of Regents that the registration fee be the only fee assessed for taking a course except as outlined in this section.
-The reasons for these exceptions are extraordinary instruction costs due to: (a) individual instruction (e.g., private music lessons), (b) class supplies (e.g., welding), (c) third party charges for use of a facility (e.g., golf), (d) special transportation requirements, or (e) some combination of these reasons.
+The reasons for these exceptions are extraordinary instruction costs due to: (a) individual instruction (e.g., private music lessons), (b) class supplies, course-specific software, and specialized equipment (e.g., welding equipment and materials), (c) third party charges for use of a facility (e.g., golf), (d) special transportation requirements, or (e) extraordinary instructional costs (e.g., intensive supervision, support or additional technical expertise required for the delivery of the course), (f) some combination of these reasons.
 Responsibility for implementing this policy is delegated to the Presidents up to a maximum of \$50.00 per course.
 Courses requiring fees higher than \$50.00 require Board of Regents approval and are as follows: